ConnectEx/BACnet-Stack/README.md

         Common function calls
         Breaking out datalink into module
         Datalink, BACnet 'main' run in threads
+	Notes:
+		ST Micro / Discovery support is added here, and not considered a separate phase

                 ------
                 Status: 2017.10.01 Runs vs2017 - server, x64 debug

+###Feature Creep 2 - Consolidation
+	Intent was to commonise functions in readproperty and write property switches, but upon initial development, checks like array index as well as less than expected common code, as well as the desire to reduce RAM for by using ROM made me cancel this approach 2018.10.24

 ###MultipleDatalinks
     Added dlcb, removed Tx buffers